Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

     - ThijsHankelMC
     - QuazChick
     - SmokeyStack
-description: Sometimes your block needs to have features which Minecraft doesnt allow.
-A possible solution is to create an entity which replicates characteristics of a block.
 ---

 Sometimes your block needs to have features which Minecraft doesn't allow.
 A possible solution is to create an entity which replicates characteristics of a block.